The Rogue Credit Union (RCU) branch at Umpqua Community College (UCC) recognized with Business Innovation award.Read more ...

 Find out more.

-Minimum exit-level keyboarding speed and accuracy: 30 net wpm with 95 percent or better accuracy.
-You should seek placement with a keyboarding test from the Business Department.
-If your skills are not adequate, you should plan to take OA 110 and OA 124 to meet the exit-level keyboarding requirement.
+Minimum exit-level keyboarding speed and accuracy: 30 net wpm with 95% or better accuracy.
+Students should seek placement keyboarding test from the Business Department.
+If skills are not adequate, then the student should plan to take OA 110 and OA 124 to meet the exit level keyboarding requirement.
 See an academic advisor for occupational requirements.

 Other Business Certificates & Degrees at UCC